ultrazohm/ultrazohm_sw/docs/source/mpsoc/framework/neural_network/uz_nn_layer.rst

 - three pointer to three arrays have to be provided in the config struct
 - ``number_of_neurons`` and ``number_of_inputs`` are freely configurable but have to be consistent with the dimensions of the provided arrays
 - ``activation_function`` determines the activation function of the layer
 - Note that ``uz_nn_layer`` operates directly on the data that the arrays hold.
-Therefore, never access or change the data in the array directly (as is the case with :ref:`matrix_math`)!
+Therefore, never access or change the data in the array directly (as is the case with :ref:`uz_matrix`)!

 .. code-block:: c
     :caption: Initialization and feedforward calculation of one layer